SynedraAcus/kmers/README.md

 # kmers.py

-A pure Python proof-of-concept protein classifier.
+A pure Python *k*-mer analysis library.
+This library is agnostic to a type of sequences used and treats them internally as strings.

 ## Usage

 ### Generating *k*-mer distributions

-First, create an empty Composition object, supplying the value of k.
+First, create a Composition object, supplying the value of k.
+Initial data can be supplied either through `seq` (see self.process) or `fh`, which accepts a file-like object and reads the composition data from a file.
+If both are omitted, an empty Composition object is created.

-    composition = kmers.Composition(k=3)
+    composition = kmers.Composition(k=3, seq=None, fh=None)

-Now, it's time to load some data.
-You can add either a single SeqRecord object or an iterable of them.
+Data can be added to an existing model later.
+You can add either a single SeqRecord object or an iterable of SeqRecords.
 If your code intents to call this method many times, it's preferable to set `update=False` to avoid costly recomputation of log distribution after every call.